Blog post 10 min read

 • Automations: HashiCorp Vault provides a very wide range of automations for integrating secret management workflows across infrastructure, managing certificates, rotating secret values, and more.

 • Availability: High uptime and reliability are critical for secrets management.
-HashiCorp Vault is able to provide high availability (HA) setup for both self-hosted and cloud-managed environments.
+HashiCorp Vault is able to provide high availability (HA) setups for both self-hosted and cloud-managed environments.

-How does Azure Key Vault comapre to AWS Secrets Manager?
+How does Doppler compare to AWS Secrets Manager?

 Open Source